Terra-AUS/TerraAustralis/doc/build-osx.md

 make deploy
 ```

-## Running AustraliaCash Core
+## Running TerraAustralis Core

-AustraliaCash Core should now be available at `./src/bitcoind`.
+TerraAustralis Core should now be available at `./src/bitcoind`.
 If you compiled support for the GUI, it should be available at `./src/qt/bitcoin-qt`.

 The first time you run `bitcoind` or `bitcoin-qt`, it will start downloading the blockchain.